 - Spend some time getting used to the HORUS portfolio when you get your log in, so you are aware of how to use it.
-If you are not sure, ask a friendly FY2 to show you. - Look over the curriculum, if you click on 'descriptors' then you read what behaviors/ skills you will need to map by the end of the year.
-This will help your Mini-CEXs, CBDs and reflections etc be more geared to the curriculum aims. - Try and do portfolio activities little and often.
+If you are not sure, ask a friendly FY2 to show you.
+You can also speak to your Medical Education Programme Administrator. - Look over the curriculum, if you click on 'descriptors' then you read what behaviors/ skills you will need to map by the end of the year.
+This will help your Mini-CEXs, CBDs and reflections etc. be more geared to the curriculum aims. - Try and do portfolio activities little and often.
 A good place to start to get two things completed/ signed off a week. - Log teaching hours as you go to ensure that it is all recorded as it's easy to forget! - Try and arrange your supervisor meetings well in advance.
 If they are difficult to get hold of then talk to their secretaries they are often very helpful! - Sometimes it is helpful to do reflections with other FY1 colleagues/ seniors.